 Click here to see the project’s live construction camera.

 Click here to watch a “60 Minutes” feature on consultant Chris Downey.

 The team involved staff members and students to make recommendations.
 Their input helped identify features that will give the state-of-the-art school a much homier feel.
 To help separate wants from needs, we collaborated closely with the Office of the State Engineer and SDSBVI leadership―including the superintendent, who’s led the school since 1986.

 In addition to classrooms, the new SDSBVI will include a library, a game room for older students, a lounge, and a playroom for younger learners.
-Rippe Associates designed the main foodservice, serving, and dining components as well as a kitchen for student use in the dorm wing.
-A gymnasium, locker rooms, coach’s office, and a dedicated fitness area will provide year-round options for gross-motor movement, recreation programming, and athletics.
+Rippe Associates designed the main foodservice, serving, and dining components while we designed a kitchen for student use in the dorm wing.
+A gymnasium, locker rooms, coach’s office, occupational and physical therapy rooms, and a dedicated fitness area will provide year-round options for gross-motor movement, recreation programming, and athletics.